pudly/schmopera-hugo/content/articles/anxiety-art-and-purpose.md

 ---
-title: Anxiety, Art, and Purpose
+title: "Anxiety, Art, and Purpose"
 ---

 These days, it's hard to call anxiety and depression in the music industry the elephant in the room - it is an issue that has become abundantly clear.